How To: Deal with A Disorganized Boss

 I have reorganized every single office I've ever worked in from receptionist to dance teacher to event planner - all under the guise of "doing it for the good of the whole" when I'm really doing it because "this mess is making me freakin' insane."

 Truth is, it is also for the good of the whole and nobody has ever complained about it.
-Matter of fact, they love it.
+More often than not they love it.

 If necessary, invest some off-time hours to making your personal work set up more organized.